What Are the Five Estates

 Vote on which ideas move forward and see the results in public

-When people feel powerless, they burn out, or burn things down.
+When people feel powerless, they either burn out, or burn things down.

 We get it.
 But you shouldn’t have to light anything on fire just to be heard.
-That’s the whole point of lawful process.
+That’s the whole point of having a lawful process.

 Ballot measures give you the pen, not just the protest sign.